gabetucker2/QuantFinanceCompetition/README.md

 ### Disclaimer

 The only post hoc revisions made to our scripts were in order to make the scripts capable of running in a repo clone's local environment without any changes, in case someone else would like to run the scripts for themselves.
-We also slightly modified the titles of our existing graphs for sake of clarity in this.
+We also slightly modified the titles of our existing graphs for sake of clarity in a non-video presentation format.

 ### Abandoned Work (prior to deadline)